Migraine and headache:

 See Contraindications.
 Concomitant aspirin, salicylates (eg, diflunisal, salsalate) or other NSAIDs: not recommended.
 Increased risk of GI bleed with anticoagulants, antiplatelets, oral corticosteroids, SSRIs, SNRIs, smoking, alcohol, or prolonged NSAID therapy; monitor.
 May antagonize, or increase risk of renal failure with diuretics (eg, loop or thiazides), ACE inhibitors, ARBs, or β-blockers; monitor closely.
 Potentiates digoxin; monitor levels.
 May potentiate lithium, methotrexate, cyclosporine; monitor for toxicity.
 Concomitant with pemetrexed may increase risk of pemetrexed-associated myelosuppression, renal, and GI toxicity.
 Serum levels increased by probenecid.
 Risk of serotonin syndrome with concomitant SSRIs, SNRIs, TCAs, MAOIs.
 May interfere with 5HIAA urinary assays or Porter-Silber tests.

-Dizziness, somnolence, nausea, chest or neck/throat/jaw discomfort/pain, paresthesia, dyspepsia, dry mouth; cardiovascular thrombotic events, GI ulcer/bleed, hepatotoxicity, renal toxicity, hypersensitivity reactions, serious skin reactions (eg, exfoliative dermatitis, Stevens-Johnson Syndrome, toxic epidermal necrolysis), anemia.
+Dizziness, somnolence, nausea, chest or neck/throat/jaw discomfort/pain, paresthesia, dyspepsia, dry mouth; cardiovascular thrombotic events, GI ulcer/bleed, hepatotoxicity, renal toxicity, hypersensitivity reactions, serious skin reactions (eg, exfoliative dermatitis, Stevens-Johnson Syndrome, toxic epidermal necrolysis), Drug Reaction with Eosinophilia and Systemic Symptoms (discontinue if occurs), anemia.
 Children: hot flush, muscle tightness.